digehode/ComSecMaterials/Week1-Nmap/writeup.md

 It looks like we have 4 ports open 21,25,80,8080
 Lets navigate to http://172.18.0.1

-If you look at your nmap scan you can that u have something like "/ftp-uploads" so this a directory in the website lets see whats going on in there.
+If you look at your nmap scan you can see that u have something like "/ftp-uploads" so this a directory in the website let's see whats going on in there.
 We have a folder called a anonymous let's see what's inside.
 Hm a file called FTPflag.txt looks like we found the first flag.
 Good Job!

 ![ftpanonymous](imgs/ftp_anonymous.png)